 In the same way that working from home has improved the work-life balance for many employees around the world, the necessary advancement of dating apps has brought about more choice than ever for single people looking for love.

-Dating during COVID may have been a confusing and disorientating experience in the early months, but hopefully, in the future, singles searching for that special someone will have a smoother dating experience than ever before.
+We learned a lot from our relationships during coronavirus.
+It may have been a confusing and disorientating experience in the early months, but hopefully, in the future, singles searching for that special someone will have a smoother dating experience than ever before.